CrestfallenLARP/cfldangerden/content/en/outskirts/_index.md

 Stockpiles -

 1- You come across a small concealed stockpile of resources.
-You may take 30 minutes (may use downtime if you have it available) to gather the items if you have gathering or harvesting.
-(10 Common, 5 Basic, 1 Rare)

 2- You come across a small concealed stockpile of resources.
 You may take 30 minutes (may use downtime if you have it available) to gather the items if you have gathering or harvesting.
 (10 Common, 5 Basic, 1 Basic Rare)

+---